The AANA implements a comprehensive regulatory affairs program to ensure two key objectives:

 The AANA Code of Ethics is the core self-regulatory code which provides the overarching set of principles with which all advertising and marketing communications, across all media, should comply.
 Our other codes include marketing food and beverages, marketing directed primarily to children, environmental claims and wagering advertising, delivering clear requirements for the content of advertising and marketing communication.

 The AANA Codes are platform and technology neutral and can evolve and adapt to keep pace with changing requirements.
 AANA members are invited to consult and participate in review processes, which are informed by international best practice.

 Robust complaints handling

-The AANA, together with the Advertising Standards Bureau, represent two halves of Australia’s gold standard system of self-regulation.
+The AANA, together with Ad Standards, represent two halves of Australia’s gold standard system of self-regulation.
 Both are funded by industry.
-Complaints under AANA Codes are adjudicated by the independent Advertising Standards Board for consumer complaints, and the Advertising Claims Board, for competitor complaints.
-These Boards are operated under separate management and their operations are funded by a levy on advertising administered by the Australian Advertising Standards Council.
+Complaints under AANA Codes are adjudicated by the independent Ad Standards Community Panel for consumer complaints, and the Ad Standards Industry Jury, for competitor complaints.
+These panels are operated under separate management and their operations are funded by a levy on advertising administered by the Australian Advertising Standards Council.

 Cross industry collaboration

 We work with our industry colleagues to collectively champion members’ issues and to provide guidance and messaging to government and stakeholders.
 This includes industry associations like the AFGC, ABAC, OMA and the television and radio broadcasting associations.